ParisaTorabi/ML_Decision_Tree/README.md

 1. Implement a decision tree learning algorithm from scratch Implement a greedy algorithm for learning decision trees:

-• If all data points have the same label
+* If all data points have the same label

-  -return a leaf with that label
+...*return a leaf with that label

-• Else if all data points have identical feature values
+* Else if all data points have identical feature values

-  -return a leaf with the most common label
+...* return a leaf with the most common label

 • Else